serodriguez68/poodr-notes/README.md

 Takeaways about this example:

 + This code is depending on Ruby's _Integer and Hash_ classes.
 They are far more stable than this method is (this is why ignoring the Duck isn't much of a deal).
 + There _is_ probably a hiding Duck here.
+    * The implementation of a Duck will probably __not reduce the cost of the application.__
-However it requires to monkey patch Ruby.
+    *  The implementation of a Duck requires to monkey patch Ruby.
-    * Feel free to monkey patch Ruby if needed.
-You need to be able to defend the decision.
+        - Feel free to monkey patch Ruby if needed.
+However, you need to be able to defend the decision.

 ## What about Duck Typing in Statically Typed Languages?
 __(Conquering a Fear of Duck Typing)__